dandavison/delta/README.md

             STYLES and LINE NUMBERS sections [default: auto] --line-numbers-left-format <line-numbers-left-format>
             Format string for the left column of line numbers.
-A typical value would be "{nm:^4}⋮" which means to display the line numbers of the minus file (old version), followed by a dividing character.
-See the LINE NUMBERS section [default: {nm:^4}⋮]
+A typical value would be "{nm:^4}⋮" which means to display the line numbers of the minus file (old version), center-aligned, padded to a width of 4 characters, followed by a dividing character.
+See the LINE NUMBERS section [default: {nm:^4}⋮] --line-numbers-right-format <line-numbers-right-format>
-        --line-numbers-right-format <line-numbers-right-format>
             Format string for the right column of line numbers.
-A typical value would be "{np:^4}│ " which means to display the line numbers of the plus file (new version), followed by a dividing character, and a space.
-See the LINE NUMBERS section [default: {np:^4}│]
+A typical value would be "{np:^4}│ " which means to display the line numbers of the plus file (new version), center-aligned, padded to a width of 4 characters, followed by a dividing character, and a space.
+See the LINE NUMBERS section [default: {np:^4}│] --line-numbers-left-style <line-numbers-left-style>
-        --line-numbers-left-style <line-numbers-left-style>
             Style (foreground, background, attributes) for the left column of line numbers.
 See STYLES and LINE NUMBERS sections [default: auto]